 Concretex Building System

-In 1985, Concretex invented the Concretex Building System.
-The Concretex Building System is a modular building technology using custom lightweight concrete panels.
+In 1985, Concretex invented the Concretex Building System, a modular building technology using custom lightweight concrete panels.
 These are assembled as required, allowing for the system to adapt to customer requirements.
 The resulting homes are constructed quickly and of high quality components.
 The system was patented and was awarded the Mantag Certificate from the Agrèment Board of South Africa in 1989.
-Updated and and refined to suit modern building requirements, the system has held a Agrèment Certificate since 2011.
+Updated and refined to suit modern building requirements, the system has held a Agrèment Certificate since 2011.

 AREAS OF USE